jukebox101/dl-comics-frontend/README.md

 💥 DL Comics 💥
 =====================

-DL Comics is an e-commerce web applcaition allowing users to search through comic book options, and add comic books to shopping carts.
+DL Comics is an e-commerce web application allowing users to search through comic book options, and add comic books to shopping carts.

 ---
 ## Built With